-If [V] is regarded as a retailer engaged in business in this state, we agree that [V] will be liable for use tax collection if it has actual notice that its customer intends to make first functional use of the aircraft in California.
-However, this is not the only circumstance for which [V] will be liable for use tax collection.
+If V--- is regarded as a retailer engaged in business in this state, we agree that V--- will be liable for use tax collection if it has actual notice that its customer intends to make first functional use of the aircraft in California.
+However, this is not the only circumstance for which V--- will be liable for use tax collection.
 Revenue and Taxation Code Section 6247 sets forth the presumption that tangible personal property delivered outside this state to a purchase known by the retailer to be a resident of this state was purchased from the retailer for storage, use, or other consumption in this state.
 This presumption may be controverted by a statement in writing, signed by the purchaser, and retained by the vendor, that the property was purchased for use at a designated point or points outside this state.
-This presumption may also be controverted by other evidence satisfactory to the Board that the property outside California to a known California resident, there is a presumption that the property was purchased for use in California and, if a retailer engaged in business in this state, [V] is liable for use tax collection unless it takes the specified statement in writing or otherwise establishes that the property was not purchased for use in California.
+This presumption may also be controverted by other evidence satisfactory to the Board that the property was not purchased for use in California resident, there is a presumption that the property was purchased for use in California resident, there is a presumption that the property was purchased for use in California and, if a retailer engaged in business in this state, V--- is liable for use tax collection unless it takes the specified statement in writing or otherwise establishes that the property was not purchased for use in California.

-When California sales or use tax is applicable, the measure of that tax would be [V]'s total charge when [V] performs fabrication.
-When [V] performs repairs, the measure of tax is the fair retail selling price of the parts and materials sold to the customer.
+When California sales or use tax is applicable, the measure of that tax would be V---'s total charge when V--- performs fabrication.
+When V--- performs repairs, the measure of tax is the fair retail selling price of the parts and materials sold to the customer.